yaoweibin/nginx_ajp_module/README.markdown

 __context:__ _http, server, location_

-Directive sets the amount of time for upstream to wait for a ajp process to send data.
-Change this directive if you have long running ajp processes that do not produce output until they have finished processing.
+Directive sets the amount of time for upstream to wait for a AJP process to send data.
+Change this directive if you have long running AJP processes that do not produce output until they have finished processing.
 If you are seeing an upstream timed out error in the error log, then increase this parameter to something more appropriate.